top of page

 It implies a dedicated and persistent effort to find or uncover information, objects, or details that may be elusive or hidden.
 When one scours, they comb through various sources, locations, or materials, leaving no stone unturned.
 This verb is often associated with cleaning or scrubbing, as well.
 It suggests vigorous and determined cleaning, typically involving the use of abrasive tools or agents to remove dirt, grime, or stains from surfaces.
 Whether applied to information gathering or cleaning tasks, scour embodies a diligent and exhaustive pursuit, leaving nothing overlooked in its wake.

-Example sentences of scour
+Example sentences containing scour

 1. Detectives scour the scene, eyes sharp, seeking any overlooked evidence.